deschenesdemo2/CTF-Challenge/README.md

-*Work in Progress* ONLY CHALLENGE A MIGHT BE READY
+*WORK IN PROGRESS ONLY CHALLENGE A MIGHT BE READY*

 # VeraDemo.NET - Blab-a-Gag 🎯